In NYC real estate, BBL stands for borough, block, and lot.

 The first digit represents the borough: 1 for Manhattan, 2 for the Bronx, 3 for Brooklyn, 4 for Queens, and 5 for Staten Island.

 The next five represent the block.
 In many cases, the block number is fewer than five digits (1129, for example).
 In that case, you add zeroes to the front of the five block digits (01129).
-Same goes for the lot, which accounts for the four digits at the end.
+The same goes for the lot, which accounts for the four digits at the end.

 So, let’s say a building is in Brooklyn, its block number is 1129, and its lot number is 7501.
 Its BBL would be 3011297501.

-The real estate data and insights platform Marketproof allows you to search for specific buildings.
+Marketproof allows you to search for specific buildings, including both residential and commercial buildings.

 That means you can determine the BBL.
 The first digit is 1 for Manhattan.
 The next five digits, for the block, are 00023.
 The final four, for the lot, are 7501.
 Therefore, the BBL for 1 Wall Street is 1000237501.